Best Radiologic Technology/Science - Radiographer colleges in the U.S. 2026

 University of New Mexico-Main Campus offers 1 Radiologic Technology/Science - Radiographer degree programs.
 It's a very large, public, four-year university in a large city.

-Touro College offers 2 Radiologic Technology/Science - Radiographer degree programs.
-It's a large, private not-for-profit, four-year university in a large city.
-In 2020, 53 Radiologic Technology/Science - Radiographer students graduated with students earning 51 Certificates, and 2 Associate's degrees.
+Virginia Commonwealth University offers 1 Radiologic Technology/Science - Radiographer degree programs.
+It's a very large, public, four-year university in a midsize city.
+In 2024, 38 Radiologic Technology/Science - Radiographer students graduated with students earning 38 Bachelor's degrees.

 List of all Radiologic Technology/Science - Radiographer colleges in the U.S.